top of page

 Here is an herb whose medicinal use has been documented since Ancient Greek times – now that’s staying power!
 It grows wild all over North America, Europe and Asia and is beneficial for so many situations.
 Here are some of its most vital uses:

 3. Detox Tonic – In Europe nettle is known as a Spring Tonic and is used for general spring cleaning/ detoxification.
+It can improve blood circulation, strengthen bones, improve blood sugar control and prevent kidney stones.

 4. Diuretic Urinary Tract Infections & BPH - studies show great success in using nettle root as a treatment for the early stages of Benign Prostatic Hyperplasia, resulting in reduced prostate size and a decrease in symptoms of both conditions, such as improved urine flow with decreased frequency & nocturia (waking to pee).
 It seems that this herb inhibits the same enzyme that causes BPH & male-pattern hair loss, so using Nettle preventatively could help you maintain your hairline – win win!